On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

-Given any axis-parallel rectangle $C$, our goal is to find the ENN of $Q$ in $C\cap P$.
+Given any axis-parallel rectangle $C$, our goal is to find the $\ANN$ of $Q$ in $C\cap P$.
 Essentially, we are looking for an extreme point in $C\cap P$ along a certain direction, denoted by $\sigma$.
 As discussed in \cite{ref:AgarwalNe12}, $\sigma$ is determined by the two factors $C_a$ and $C_b$ defined in Lemma \ref{lem:50}, and can be computed in $O(\log m)$ time by Lemma \ref{lem:50}.
+Recall that we have assumed that $m<n$ holds; hence $\log m=O(\log n)$.

 Suppose $C = [x_l,x_r] \times [y_{b}, y_{t}]$.
 Using the range $[x_l,x_r]$, we first find the $O(\log n)$ canonical subsets whose union is the set of points in $P$ lying between the two vertical lines $x=x_l$ and $x=x_r$.
-For each such canonical subset $P(v)$, we use the range $[y_b,y_t]$ to determine the sub-path of $\pi(v)$ inside $C$, which can be done by binary search on the $y$-sorted list of $P(v)$; subsequently, we use the compact interval tree data structure on $\pi(v)$ to (implicitly) report the convex hull of the sub-path, after which we search the extreme point on the convex hull along the direction $\sigma$ in $O(\log n)$ time.
-In this way, we obtain $O(\log n)$ extreme points for these $O(\log n)$ canonical subsets, and the one minimizing the expected distance to $Q$ is the ENN of $Q$ in $C\cap P$.
-Assuming that we have computed the three factors $C_a$, $C_b$, and $C_c$ as defined in Lemma \ref{lem:50}, for each extreme point found above, its expected distance to $Q$ can be computed in constant time.
+For each such canonical subset $P(v)$, we use the range $[y_b,y_t]$ to determine the sub-path of $\pi(v)$ inside $C$, which can be done by binary search on the $y$-sorted list of $P(v)$; subsequently, we use the compact interval tree data structure on $\pi(v)$ to (implicitly) report the convex hull of the sub-path in $O(\log n)$ time (or $O(\log n\log\log n)$ or $O(\log n\log^* n)$ time), after which we search the extreme point on the convex hull along the direction $\sigma$ in $O(\log n)$ time.
+In this way, we obtain $O(\log n)$ extreme points for these $O(\log n)$ canonical subsets, and the one minimizing the aggregate distance to $Q$ is the $\ANN$ of $Q$ in $C\cap P$.
+Assuming that we have computed the three factors $C_a$, $C_b$, and $C_c$ as defined in Lemma \ref{lem:50}, for each extreme point found above, its aggregate distance to $Q$ can be computed in constant time.